Cradlepoint COR IBR900 External Antenna Guide

 Using a MIMO antenna outside your building, pointed at the nearest tower, can help you get the fastest LTE data rates possible.

 The Cradlepoint COR IBR900 has two SMA ports for cellular on the back, which allow for a 2x2 MIMO antenna to be connected to the device.
+It also has a GPS port.

 Why External Antennas Are Critical for Improving Data Rates